-The Golisano College of Computing and Information Sciences offers a wide variety of computing programs at the bachelor and associates level along with two exploration options for students who are undecided exactly about what area of computing they want to study.
+The Golisano College of Computing and Information Sciences offers a wide variety of computing programs at the bachelor and graduate level as well as an exploration program for students who are undecided about what area of computing they want to study.

 Although the Golisano College was established in 2001, computing at RIT has been taught since the early 1970’s.
-In the college's short history, we have become one of the most comprehensive computing colleges in the United States driven by the passion to diversify our programs in order to meet the needs of industry and to prepare our students for their cooperative education experience and training for successful careers.
+In the college's short history, we have become one of the most comprehensive computing colleges in the world, driven by the passion to diversify our programs in order to meet the needs of industry and to prepare our students for their cooperative education experience and training for successful careers.
 RIT was home to both the first software engineering program and first information technology program in the nation, and in 2013 opened one of the country's first dedicated computing security departments.

-Several of our programs are fully accredited by the Computing Accreditation Commission of ABET.
-In summary, RIT and the Golisano College has been the leader in defining computing as an academic discipline and continues that tradition of excellence today with leading programs across the spectrum of computing.
+In addition, several of our programs are fully accredited by the Accredication Board for Engineering and Technology (ABET).
+In summary, RIT has been at the forefront of defining computing as an academic discipline and continues that tradition of excellence today with leading programs across the spectrum of computing.
 Our programs provide students with all the necessary tools for highly successful careers in computing.
 Our Undergraduate BS programs include:

 Computing Exploration Program

 The Computing Exploration Program provides students with exposure to six undergraduate computing programs within the Golisano College.
-Students in the Exploration Program take courses in (1) computer science, (2) computing security, and (3) web and mobile computing programs, and may elect coursework in (4) software engineering and (5) computing and information technologies and (6) human-centered computing and (7) new media interactive development.
+Students in the Exploration Program take courses in (1) computer science, (2) computing security, and (3) web and mobile computing programs, and may elect coursework in (4) software engineering, (5) computing and information technologies and (6) human-centered computing and (7) new media interactive development.
 The goal of the program is to enable students to make an informed decision about the computing program that is the best fit for them.

 The computing exploration program has been carefully designed so that students will stay on track for graduation regardless of the program they ultimately select.

 For more information: http://www.rit.edu/gccis/academics/exploration